 The Power of Focusing on Your Middle-Performing CSRs

-Managing a large group of call center agents with varying skill levels is not easy.
+For call center management, handling a large group of call center agents with varying skill levels is not easy.
 If only all your customer service reps were really great at their job!
 Unfortunately, that is not generally the case.
 Most groups of agents could be graded on a curve, with clear highs, lows, and middle performers.

 To boost overall performance, managers tend to zero in their two easiest targets — the best and least productive folks.
 It is easy to praise and reward your top performers because it only motivates them more.
 And it may seem like the lower performing agents are low hanging fruit, where any improvement from that group would move the needle.

 However, let’s think for a moment about your middle-performing reps.
 Like the proverbial middle child, they tend to be ignored.
 But overlooking them may mean you are missing what might be your biggest and best opportunity to improve performance and thereby customer satisfaction.
 In fact, the Harvard Business Review recommends not just remembering your average performers but focusing your improvement efforts on them.

 Ignoring those in the middle allows them to remain average.
 That does not help customers, and it does not help your bottom line.
 It can even send a negative message to those agents actively trying to improve their work, suggesting that quality is not important.
 If average is OK, why bother to do more?